MinhKhangTran/next-storage-app/README.md

    - Create a Layout with Navigation to navigate through pages✅
    - Mobile Responsive✅
 4. Connect App to ~~Redux~~ Zustand for State Management
-   - notification state
+   - ~~notification state~~~
+   - single item and searchData✅
-5. Create Components from the frontend to call these functions
+5. Create Components from the frontend to call these functions✅
-   - fetch users items on the homepage (useSWR)
+   - fetch users items on the homepage (useSWR)✅
-   - use react-hook-forms for creating new items
+   - use react-hook-forms for creating new items✅
-   - create Icons to delete and update
+   - create Icons to delete and update✅
-   - use react-hook-forms for updating an old item => get items data in form
+   - use react-hook-forms for updating an old item => get items data in form❓(first time fields are empty??)
 6. Add support for user auth with next auth✅

-   - start with next auth credentials✅
+   - start with next auth github✅
    - redirect unlogged user to homepage✅
    - if logged in show user profile page with made items✅

-7. User can search for items and filter, sort
+7. User can search for items and filter, sort✅
-8. Pagination
+8. Pagination✅
-9. Do some SEO Stuffs and 404 page
+9. Do some SEO Stuffs and 404 page✅
 10. Lauch on Vercel
     - add db into next.config.js ✅
-    - deploy app
+    - deploy app✅
-    - add env variables to vercel
+    - add env variables to vercel✅